Skip to content

 • STARTTLS: upgrades an existing plain connection to a secure one by dynamically initiating TLS encryption, providing a flexible approach to enhancing data security during transmission.

-Ignore TLS Certificate Errors
+Ignore TLS certificate errors

 Toggle this option if you want to bypass TLS certificate validation.
 Use with caution, as this might expose connections to security risks.

-Bind User DN
+Bind user DN

 Set the Distinguished Name (DN) for binding to the LDAP server.